Static and resonant properties of decorated square kagome lattice compound KCu$_7$(TeO$_4$)(SO$_4$)$_5$Cl: Experimental Results

-On cooling below N\'{e}el temperature paramagnetic resonance absorption does not change remarkably, it remains visible down to the lowest temperature and its intensity increases on cooling in qualitative agreement with Curie law.
-Integrated intensity of the powder-shaped paramagnetic absorption does not demonstrate any anomaly at the N\'{e}el point.
 However, there are qualitative changes of ESR absorption below $\TN$: weaker components of absorption develop in the area of the smaller fields, as shown in the bottom panel of Fig.~\ref{fig:fig7-spectra}.
-The positions of these new maximums of absorption are temperature dependent, they disappear above $\TN$ as defined in thermodynamic measurements.
-At 14.4~GHz, total intensity of these new absorption components at the temperature of 1.7~K amounts to approximately 10\% of intensity of powder-shaped paramagnetic ESR line.
+The positions of these new maximums of absorption are temperature dependent, they disappear above $\TN$.
+The intensity of this antiferromagnetic resonance (AFMR) absorption signal can not be used as a measure of the quantity of the ordered phase since, as will be argued later, observed AFMR absorption corresponds to unusual non-Larmor resonance mode with unknown high-frequency susceptibility.

-Additional absorption at $T = \TN$ was observed at the frequencies from 9 to 80~GHz.
+Additional absorption at $T \leq \TN$ was observed at the frequencies from 9 to 80~GHz.
 Resulting field-frequency diagram is shown in Fig.~\ref{fig:fig8-f(H)}.
 This diagram features two gaps at zero field $\Delta_1 = (18 \pm 1)$~GHz and $\Delta_2 = (75 \pm 3)$~GHz (values correspond to 1.7~K).
 Both gaps are temperature dependent.
-The temperature evolution of the lower gap $\Delta_1$ was followed in the zero-field ``temperature resonance'' experiment where the microwave power absorbed by the sample as a function of temperature at various frequencies was recorded.
+Within the mean field approach, gap in the spin waves spectrum is proportional to the antiferromagnetic order parameter (sublattice magnetization) The temperature evolution of the lower gap $\Delta_1$ was followed in the zero-field ``temperature resonance'' experiment where the microwave power absorbed by the sample as a function of temperature at various frequencies was recorded.
 Once the frequency of the experiment coincides with the gap $\Delta_1$ the magnons are excited and the microwave power absorption is detected.
-Observed temperature dependence of the gap (see inset to Fig.~\ref{fig:fig8-f(H)}) can be fitted by phenomenological critical law $\Delta_1 = A(\TN-T)^\beta$ with N\'{e}el temperature fixed at 3.2~K and exponent $\beta\approx0.32$.
+Observed temperature dependence of the gap (see inset to Fig.~\ref{fig:fig8-f(H)}) can be fitted by phenomenological critical law $\Delta_1 = A(\TN-T)^\beta$ with N\'{e}el temperature fixed at 3.2~K and exponent $\beta\approx0.32$, this value is close to the values of order parameter critical exponents expected for a 3D antiferromagnet \cite{critexp1,critexp2}.